-Confidentiality and whistle blowing
+Confidentiality and Whistleblowing

 Sometimes a person making an allegation of malpractice or maladministration may wish to remain anonymous (although it is always preferable to reveal your identity and provide us with your contact details).
-However, if you are concerned about possible adverse consequences that may occur should your identify be revealed to another party then please inform us that you do not wish for us to divulge your identity and we will work to ensure your details are not disclosed.
+However, if you are concerned about possible adverse consequences should your identity be revealed to another party, please inform us that you do not wish for us to divulge your identity and we will work to ensure your details are not disclosed.

-We will always aim to keep a whistleblower's identify confidential where asked to do so although we cannot guarantee this and we may need to disclose your identity should the complaint lead to issues that need to be taken forward by other parties.
+We will always aim to keep a whistleblower's identity confidential were asked to do so (although we cannot guarantee this) and we may need to disclose your identity should the complaint lead to issues that must be taken forward by other parties.
 For example:

-- the police, fraud prevention agencies or other law enforcement agencies (to investigate or prevent crime, including fraud) - the courts (in connection with any court proceedings)
+- the police, fraud prevention agencies or other law enforcement agencies (to investigate or prevent crime, including fraud). - the courts (in connection with any court proceedings)

-The investigator(s) assigned to review the allegation will not reveal the whistleblower's identity unless the whistleblower agrees or it is absolutely necessary for the purposes of the investigation (as noted above).
+The investigator(s) assigned to review the allegation will not reveal the whistleblower's identity unless the whistleblower agrees, or it is necessary for the purposes of the investigation (as noted above).
 The investigator(s) will advise the whistleblower if it becomes necessary to reveal their identity against their wishes.

-A whistleblower should also recognise that he or she may be identifiable by others due to the nature or circumstances of the disclosure (e.g. the party which the allegation is made against may manage to identify possible sources of disclosure without such details being disclosed to them).
+A whistleblower should also recognise that he or she may be identifiable by others due to the nature or circumstances of the disclosure (e.g., the party against which the allegation is made may manage to identify possible sources of disclosure without such details being disclosed to them).

-Once a concern has been raised we have a duty to pursue the matter.
-It will not be possible to prevent the matter being investigated by subsequently withdrawing their concern as we are obliged by the regulators to follow-up and investigate allegations of malpractice or maladministration.
+Once a concern has been raised, we have a duty to pursue the matter.
+It will not be possible to prevent the matter being investigated by subsequently withdrawing the concern as we are obliged by the regulators to follow-up and investigate allegations of malpractice or maladministration.

-In all cases, we will keep you updated as to how we have progressed the allegation (e.g. we have undertaken an investigation) and the whistle-blower will have the opportunity to raise any concerns about the way the investigation is being conducted with the investigator(s).
-However, we won't disclose details of all of the investigation activities and it may not be appropriate for us to disclose full details of the outcomes of the investigation due to confidentiality or legal reasons (e.g. disclose full details on the action that may be taken against the parties concerned).
-While we cannot guarantee that we will disclose all matters in the way that you might wish, we will strive to handle the matter fairly and properly.
+In all cases, we will keep you updated as to how we have progressed the allegation (e.g., we have undertaken an investigation) and the whistleblower will have the opportunity to raise any concerns about the way the investigation is being conducted with the investigator(s).

+However, we won't disclose details of all the investigation activities, and it may not be appropriate for us to disclose full details of the outcomes of the investigation due to confidentiality or legal reasons (e.g., disclose full details of the action that may be taken against the parties concerned).

+While we cannot guarantee that we will disclose all matters in the way you might wish, we will strive to handle the matter fairly and properly.